Posts Categorised: Field

 You’ll need a whistle in either test and a duck call in HRC.
 Although the AKC premium usually says to bring a duck call, many judges don’t require it.
 You should, however, have your own duck call, know how to blow it, and have your dog used to it.
 Just in case.

 The maximum distances are different.
 In AKC, the test distance on land and water “should not normally exceed 100 yards.”
-In HRC, the “maximum land test distance will not exceed seventy-five (75) yards, but may be less.”
+But in HRC, the “maximum land test distance will not exceed seventy-five (75) yards, but may be less.”
 The wording is the same for water, but the maximum distance is 60 yards.
 Some judges like to push the distance out further, particularly in AKC where the wording is not as definite.

-You will generally stand beside your dog in AKC vs HRC where you’ll generally sit on a bucket beside your dog.
+You’ll often stand beside your dog in AKC vs HRC where you’ll generally sit on a bucket beside your dog.
 Be prepared to run your dog from either position.

 Birds

-Ducks are often used in both organizations, but occasionally you’ll see a mixed bag of ducks on water and game birds (such as pheasants, chukar, etc) on land.
 In AKC, you’ll have at least one shot flyer (unless using live ammunition is prohibited by law or the land owner).
-In other words, a live bird will be thrown in the air and shot.
+That means a live bird will be thrown in the air and shot.
 Depending on the skill of the gunners, your dog may have to retrieve a dead bird, a lightly-hit runner, or a hard-hit bird that would not be suitable for the table.
-There isn’t a rule against using live birds in HRC, but most often the birds are humanely killed with gas on the morning of the hunt test.
+In HRC the birds are usually humanely killed with gas on the morning of the hunt test.
 If your dog has never run an HRC test, you may want to ask if you can run a bit later.
-New dogs can be unsure of retrieving a bird that smells of gas, but the scent wears off after the bird has been retrieved a few times.
+New dogs can be unsure of a bird that smells of gas, but the scent wears off quickly.

 Marks